2020 14.3hh., Smoky Black Morgan gelding to the right home for $15,000.

 BUT!
 Please read this entire page very closely first.
 I have taken a lot of time to share as much information about him that I can think of.

 Pan is 5.
 He was born April of 2020 and did not start any formal training until 2025.
+He then was transitioned into full training slowly.

 Pan is a lover and a pleaser.
 He is not prone to argue and is the first one to greet you at the fence.
 He is very easy to catch and be around.
 He can be a dominant gelding in his pasture though.
 I'm told he spent many years with a stud colt and learned some aggressive behavior there towards other horses.
 He is safe with the right friends though, and has been is housed with 2-3 other horses without problems.
+He has been housed alone for about 9 months, so his attitude towards other horses may have shifted.

 Pan has had a lot of ground work completed.
 I like to start my colts with lots of time on the ground before graduating to the saddle.
 He is very respectful on the lead and lunges well.
+He is very responsive on a long lead and is very handy on the ground.

 This is Pan's #1 flaw.
-While he is safe to tie (has never pulled back or done anything dangerous), he is very impatient at the tie rail.
+While he is safe to tie (has never pulled back or done anything dangerous), he is very impatient and anxious at the tie rail.
 He does not stand still and spends most the time tied pawing.
 We are working on this, but it is an annoying issue.

 Pan has been loading into the trailer great for me.
 He always jumps right in.
 Although, as with tying, he does spend a lot of time in the trailer pawing and fussing.